joyzoso/Python/README.md

 # Python
-These are drills and exercises as well as my notes (commented out) from school, lynda and other random videos based specifically on Python
+These are drills, exercises and random games as well as my notes (commented out) from school, lynda and other videos based specifically on Python